eclipse-cdt-cloud/vscode-memory-inspector/README.md

 - **Memory Management**: Enables saving and restoring memory data for specific address ranges (Intel Hex format).
 - **Customized Views**: Create and customize as many memory views as you need.
 - **Lock Views**: Keep views static, unaffected by updates from the debug session.
+- **Periodic Refresh**: Automatically refresh the memory data.
+- **Multiple Debug Sessions**: Switch between multiple debug sessions using a dropdown in the memory view.
 - And much more

 ## Getting Started